pvint/fade9685/README.md

 ```

 ## EXAMPLES
-To reset the device and set frequency:
+To reset the device and set frequency (in the examples, the device is at address 0x41 on bus 1):
 ```
 ./fade9685 -b 1 -a 0x41 -f 1000 -R
 ```